tud-hri/joan/paper/paper.md

 # Usage in Science and Education

-JOAN was used to quickly develop and perform several human-in-the-loop experiments (for a published example, see [@Melman2021]), illustrating that JOAN provides a framework that is flexible and quick to implement (most projects are completed in 6 months).
+JOAN was used to quickly develop and perform several human-in-the-loop experiments (including various MSc students, for a published example, see [@Melman2021]), illustrating that
+JOAN provides a framework that is flexible and quick to implement (most projects are completed in 6 months).
 Furthermore, a core research focus of our department is the haptic interaction between human drivers and their vehicles (e.g., [@abbink2018_topology; @mulder2012_sharing]), for which we implemented a module to control a haptic force-feedback steering wheel.
-The \textbf{SteeringWheelController} module enables implementation of control algorithms for force feedback and comes with two example implementations: a standard PD controller [@mulder2012_sharing] and a Four Design Choice Architecture controller (FDCA) [@vanpaassen2017_four].
+The `SteeringWheelController` module enables implementation of control algorithms for force feedback and comes with two example implementations: a standard PD controller [@mulder2012_sharing] and a Four Design Choice Architecture controller (FDCA) [@vanpaassen2017_four].

 # Acknowledgements